ks555/domain-adaptive-trees/README.md

 **dt folder**: has the decision tree implementation, plus encoding.py which is involved in encoding categorical variables - I know we considered and tried various things and I don't remember what we settled on exactly.

+The branches: **splitting** has been merged with master - can probably go away.
+The others, I am not ready to delete before checking but likely can be abandoned...